RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/README.md

 1. Optimizing image jailbreaks against sets of VLMs: [optimize_jailbreak_attacks_against_vlms.py](optimize_jailbreak_attacks_against_vlms.py).
 2. Evaluating the transfer of jailbreaks to new VLMs: [evaluate_jailbreak_attacks_against_vlms.py](evaluate_jailbreak_attacks_against_vlms.py).
 3. Setting/sweeping hyperparameters for both.
-This is done in two places.
-By default, the hyperparameters are set in [globals.py](src/globals.py) but can be overwritten with [W&B sweeps](sweeps).
+This is done in two places: default hyperparameters are set in [globals.py](src/globals.py) but can be overwritten with [W&B sweeps](sweeps).
 4. Evaluating the results in [notebooks](notebooks).

 The project is built primarily on top of [PyTorch](https://pytorch.org/), [Lightning](https://lightning.ai/docs/pytorch/stable/), [W&B](https://wandb.ai) and the [Prismatic suite of VLMs](https://github.com/TRI-ML/prismatic-vlms).